hoang-rio/lux-grid-watcher/README.md

 I also developed an app for Android/iOS.
 If you need it feel free to contact me

 ## Webviewer
 You can see LuxPower realtime webviewer in http://locahost:88 (This url can be change by modify variable in `.env` file) like image bellow.
-This webviewer is under development and may contain bug.
-Use at your own risk

 <center>
 <picture style="max-width: 800px">